Alexia8/TSChallenge/README.md

 The purpose of this acrhitecture is to simulate a bigger and more complex system if it had to scail with JavaScript as a requirement for the challenge.

 DESIGN/UI ->
-The Design structure that has been implemented is very simple and clean.
+The Design structure that has been implemented is very intuitive and clean.
 The animated.css class is being used to faciliate with the animations and give a feel of interaction and movement to the user as if it were a game.
 It provides the user with 3 inputs and a button to execute the program.
 Once the user has played he is provided a button to restart ('play again').